localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/dns-server.md

 Your container can be configured to use the DNS server as demonstrated in the [Network Troubleshooting guide]({{< ref "references/network-troubleshooting/endpoint-url#from-your-container" >}}).
 If you wish to use the DNS server on your host system, follow the instructions under [System DNS configuration]({{< ref "dns-server#system-dns-configuration" >}}).

-LocalStack Pro additionally offers a transparent execution mode (active by default), which enables seamless connectivity to LocalStack without changing your application code.
+LocalStack Pro additionally offers [Transparent Endpoint Injection]({{< ref "transparent-endpoint-injection" >}}) (active by default), which enables seamless connectivity to LocalStack without changing your application code targeting AWS.
 The DNS server resolves AWS domains such as `*.amazonaws.com` including subdomains to the LocalStack container.
 Therefore, your application seamlessly accesses the LocalStack APIs instead of the real AWS APIs.
 For local testing, you might need to disable SSL validation as explained under [Self-signed certificates]({{< ref "dns-server#self-signed-certificates" >}}).